Photo © IStock/Getty

 • Mountaineering expeditions

-• Outdoor endurance course / obstacle course / assault course / trim trail / tough mudder: up to 13 miles
+• Outdoor endurance course / obstacle course / assault course / trim trail / tough mudder: over 8 miles

 • Paragliding / parapenting / parascending